directus-labs/guest-authoring/ubuntu-deploy/index.md

 ![Running docker compose][image-11]

-On first run this will pull the docker image from the registry and then start your Directus application.
+On the initial run, Docker will fetch the necessary image from the registry before launching your Directus application.

 Your application should now be accessible at `http://your_server_ip:8055`.